philips-software/terraform-provider-hsdp/docs/guides/container_host.md

 There are two subnet types available:

 * `public` - Your instance will be assigned a public IP address as well as a private one.
-* `private` - Your instance be assigned a private IP only
+* `private` - Your instance will be assigned a private IP only

 You can instruct Terraform to pick a specific subnet by just specifying the type only: